1. Key Characteristics

-A Renaissance manuscript dating back to 1578 is thought to be the oldest record of the breed.
+A Renaissance manuscript dating to 1578 is thought to be the oldest record of the breed.

-The dogs appeared over the following few centuries until Pierre Megnin separated the herding breed into two groups in 1863.
-The dogs with long coats later became known as the Berger de Brie (briard), and the ones with shorter coats became known as the Berger de Beauce (beauceron).
+The dogs appeared over the following few centuries until Pierre Megnin separated the herding breed into 2 groups in 1863.
+The dogs with long coats later became known as the Berger de Brie (briard), and the ones with shorter coats became known as the Berger de Beauce (Beauceron).

 The American Kennel Club recognized the breed in 2007.